10-3-pursuit/nyc-open-data-hackathon/readme.md

 ## Prizes

 - **Winner Takes All:** Prizes will be exclusively awarded to the winning team.
-Each winning team member who fully participates will receive a $35 e-gift certificate, with the choice of Amazon, Grubhub, or DoorDash.
+Each winning team member, who fully participates, will receive a $35 e-gift certificate, with the choice of Amazon, Grubhub, or DoorDash.
 Full participation is required for eligibility.
 The winning team will be announced on Tuesday May 21st.

 ## Judging Criteria